 “It's just a learning curve for me and I'll watch the tapes and watch what I did wrong and what he did well and I can only move forward from this.”

 Davies and co might have nullified Yashvili with a bit more composure at the end.
-Having battled back to level from 23-9 behind, they lost the game when Davies himself was penalised six minutes from time.
+Having battled back to level from 23-9 behind, they lost the game when Davies himself was penalised six minutes

 He said: “I'm gutted.
 This team has had a really tough season and at half time we said we had a real opportunity to turn it back round and win some silverware for this club.